Background pattern

 • fluoxetine and paroxetine (medicines used to treat depression)

-• rifampicin (medicine used to treat tuberculosis or other infections), may reduce the amount of metoclopramide in the blood if taken at the same time.
+• rifampicin (a medicine used to treat tuberculosis or other infections), may reduce the amount of metoclopramide in the blood if given at the same time.

 Do not consume alcohol during treatment with metoclopramide because it increases the sedative effect of Primperan.